-\ac{ACP} failed to drive more than half of Track B because the predicted costmap was not stable as seen in \cref{fig:costmap_comparision}.
-We ensured that the poor performance of \ac{ACP} was not due to improper tuning of \ac{MPPI} by training another model of \cite{drews2019visual} on Track B data only.
+The benchmark method \ac{ACP} failed to drive more than half of Track B because the predicted costmap was not stable as seen in \Cref{fig:costmap_comparison} Track B results.
+When looking at the costmaps generated from \ac{ACP} in \Cref{fig:costmap_comparison}, we can see that the model trained on Track A is not generating a clear costmap when tested on Track B.

+We ensured that the poor performance of the benchmark model \ac{ACP} was not due to improper tuning of \ac{MPPI} by training another model of \cite{drews2019visual} on Track B data only.
 We then tuned \ac{MPPI} with this model and drove it around Track B successfully for 10 laps straight before being manually stopped.
 After this verification of \ac{MPPI} parameters, we applied the same parameters to \ac{ACP}.
 Unfortunately, we did not see the same track coverage with properly tuned \ac{MPPI}.
-When looking at the costmaps generated from \ac{ACP} in \cref{fig:paul_good_bad}, we can see that the model trained on Track A is not generating a clear costmap.

 Overall, \ac{ACP} performed best on Track E, which is a simulated version of the track it was trained upon, Track A. The other Tracks have a similar issue to Track B, i.e. unclear costmaps.